 - After receiving your registration email, an official payment request is sent to you electronically, which you kindly let your institution pay; this payment completes the registration.

 - Textbook: Mudelsee 2014 Climate Time Series Analysis, 2nd edition, Springer, 454 pp. (softcopy)

 - Data and software (Windows executables and selected Fortran source codes; USB stick)

 - Caliza 3.0 software, full version (net single price, 850 EUR)

-- Three months post-course software support and general statistical advice
+- One month post-course software support and general statistical advice

 - Organic meals: ice-breaker (Sunday evening), lunch (Monday to Friday), course dinner (Thursday evening)